 - Use this cantilever mount for mounting 1-inch telescopic sights

 Frequently ASKED Questions

 Is Optics For MP5 Worth It?

 The iron sight on MP5 is not good at all.
-When you want to practice and don’t have the gun, it will create issues.
-If you want to get good at it, a sight is must for MP5.
+When you want to practice and don’t have a gun, it will create issues.
+If you want to get good at it, a sight is a must for MP5.

-Is MP5 With Scope Better Than MP5 With Sight?
+Is An MP5 With Scope Better Than an MP5 With Sight?

-Scope has adjustable magnification most of the time.
-But sights are either red dots or ACOG.
+The scope has adjustable magnification most of the time.
+But the sights are either red dots or ACOG.
 They don’t have adjustable magnification.
 If you want the magnification, then the obvious choice is to go for the one you are looking at.

 Meet The End

-MP5 is a sub machinegun that is mainly aimed towards short range combat specialist and tactical shooters.
-It’s not that good for hunting or hunting related activities.
+MP5 is a submachinegun that is mainly aimed toward short-range combat specialists and tactical shooters.
+It’s not that good for hunting or hunting-related activities.

 I know how difficult it can be to find out the best sight for your gun.
 I learned my lesson the hard way.
 Hopefully, I was able to help you learn this the easy way and you have a clear vision of what sight you want now.